Chart Color Schemes

 An assessment of population growth drivers in Maryborough reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Maryborough's population is estimated at around 8,371 as of Nov 2025.
-This reflects an increase of 211 people (2.6%) since the 2021 Census, which reported a population of 8,160 people.
-The change is inferred from the resident population of 8,256 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 86 validated new addresses since the Census date.
-This level of population equates to a density ratio of 181 persons per square kilometer for Maryborough (Vic.).
-Population growth was primarily driven by interstate migration contributing approximately 79.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Maryborough's population is estimated at around 8,718 as of November 2025.
+This reflects an increase of 558 people (6.8%) since the 2021 Census, which reported a population of 8,160 people.
+The change is inferred from the resident population of 8,229 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 86 validated new addresses since the Census date.
+This level of population equates to a density ratio of 189 persons per square kilometer, providing significant space per person and potential room for further development.
+Maryborough's growth since census positions it within 1.0 percentage points of the SA3 area (7.8%), demonstrating competitive growth fundamentals.
+Population growth was primarily driven by interstate migration that contributed approximately 79.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections released in 2024 with 2022 as the base year for each SA2 area.
-For areas not covered, AreaSearch utilises VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Growth rates by age group are applied across all areas for years 2032 to 2041.
-Anticipating future trends, lower quartile growth is anticipated for regional areas nationwide, with Maryborough expected to expand by 176 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 0.4% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023 with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group from these aggregations are applied across all areas for years 2032 to 2041.
+Anticipating future population dynamics, lower quartile growth is anticipated, with the area expected to expand by 176 persons to 2041 based on aggregated SA2-level projections, reflecting a decrease of 3.6% in total over the 17 years.

 Frequently Asked Questions - Population